 Mini Tacos with Shrimp and Pineapple

-- 1 lb raw shrimp, thawed (tails off, medium size)
+- 1 pound raw shrimp, thawed (tails off, medium size)

 - 1 cup finely diced fresh pineapple

-- 2 oz queso fresco (use more if desired)
+- 2 ounces queso fresco (use more if desired)

 - 2 limes, quartered